 This explosion in popularity in recent years has also fermented a new breeding ground for fraudsters to attack.
-According to data from the Arkose Labs platform, there was a 30% spike in attacks on gaming platforms last quarter.
+According to data from the Arkose Labs platform, online gaming fraud is on the rise.
+There was a 30% spike in attacks on gaming platforms last quarter.

 Findings from the Arkose Labs Q1 2020 Fraud and Abuse Report further show most of the growth is coming from new account registration attacks, which increased more than 70%.
 Attacks targeting this sector are increasing at a rapid pace and often demonstrate highly sophisticated fraud patterns.

 Fraudsters target online games in a number of ways.
 Many of them offer microtransactions, where players can pay real currency for new items or various upgrades.
 But beyond that, most online platforms offer some sort of in-game virtual currency that is also extremely valuable.
 In-game assets are now estimated to be worth more than $50 billion.
 These assets are emerging as a hot new target for fraudsters who use account takeover attacks and illicit real money trading to steal and sell on assets in exchange for virtual gold.

 Fraudsters can also use bots to create a large amount of fake accounts in order quickly and efficiently level up the account profiles, which can then be sold to other gamers who are willing to pay for a high-powered character.

 Arkose Labs further found that human-driven attacks on gaming platforms grew sharply this past quarter -- especially for logins and payments.
 Fraudsters tap into global “sweatshops” to scale up attacks with human resources, while keeping costs low.
 Arkose Labs has detected an increase in human-driven in-game online gaming fraud, with fraudsters trying to improve their success rates in attacks which involve two-way interactions that bots cannot execute well.